-Comparison of research catches from RACEBASE with the more comprehensive information in 2010 suggests that research catches have been substantially underreported.
-The estimates from RACEBACE in 2010 are approximately 25% of the total research catch.
-Annual large-mesh and small-mesh trawl surveys conducted by ADG&G account for most of the missing research catch of pollock.
-Even if research catches are four times those reported in RACEBACE, they would still amount to less than 1/2 of a percent on average of the ABC during 2002-2011, and would have a negligible effect on the pollock stock and the stock assessment.
-Unreported catches in the halibut fishery are lower, and would likewise have a negligible effect.
-It is important to note that there is unreported incidental catch of pollock in other fisheries in Alaska, such as the salmon fishery, which, based on anecdotal reports, may be substantial on occasion.
+To comply with the Annual Catch Limit (ACL) requirements, estimates have been developed for non-commercial catches and removals from NMFS-managed stocks in Alaska.
+Research catches have been routinely reported in the pollock assessment, but these catches are only for survey data that have been included in RACEBASE, and are not a comprehensive accounting of all research removals (Appendix Table D.1).
+One new data set is more a comprehensive accounting of research removals than had been available previously.
+This data set is relatively complete only for 2010 and 2011 (Appendix Table D.2).
+Comparison of research catches from RACEBASE with the more comprehensive information in 2010 and 2011 suggests that research catches have been substantially underreported.
+The estimates from RACEBACE ranged between 25% and 30% of the total research catch.
+Annual large-mesh and small-mesh trawl surveys conducted by ADFG account for most of the missing research catch of pollock.
+Even if research catches are four times those reported in RACEBACE, they would still amount to less than 1/2 of a percent on average of the ABC during 2002-2011, and would have a negligible effect on the pollock stock or the stock assessment.